 You may be shocked!
 Right?
 Every year billions of apps are developed and get listed in app stores.
-But, only a few of them are able to fulfill the expectations of users.
-Rest of them either remains unnoticed or get uninstalled by users after the first use or within a short time span.
+But, only a few of them fulfills the expectations of users.
+The rest of them either remains unnoticed or get uninstalled by users after the first use or within a short time.

 This prevails how tough is the competition in making a successful mobile app for your business.
 We’re outlining some of the valid reasons here that will give you insights on why users uninstall mobile applications from their devices.

 Larger App Size

 The average size of Android and iOS apps should be 11.8MB and 34.3MB respectively.
 If your app size is larger than above, your app will consume more storage space on your users’ device, which is a big factor of users uninstalling apps, especially when they try to free up some storage space.
 Until and unless your app provides some unique value proposition, you should be focused on maintaining the above sizes while developing your business app to ensure its success.
 On the other hand, a large app also tends to crash more frequently.

 Smartphone users don’t wait if your app has a higher load time.
 A slow-loading app even kills its potential and capability.
 It fails to display every content that is meant for users and adds as a frustrating experience, which usually results in uninstalling your app.
 As per industry standards, a simple and quick app takes an average of 2 seconds to display every content and lets users engage with what suits them.
 Get is coded with a good mobile app development company.

 Unable to Meet User Expectations